 PENSIONS COMMENCED POST 1 JANUARY 2015

 Superannuation Pension Income Streams commenced post 1 January 2015 may no longer include a Deductible Amount.
 Instead, the pension balance is ‘deemed’ to earn an income, similar to superannuation accumulation accounts and most other investment assets.

-To ensure your income stream is assessed under current rules, it needs to be commenced prior to 1 January 2015 and the pension member must be in receipt of a social security payment or particular concession card.
+To ensure your income stream is assessed under current rules, it needs to be commenced prior to 1 January 2015 and the pension member must be in receipt of a social security payment or allowance.